How to Join Toastmasters

 Most clubs also have a club fee to help pay for running the club, including hall or room hire, refreshment supplies, and other club expenses.

-When your membership has been confirmed, your name will be placed on the club's forward speaking programme and your Icebreaker (4 page pdf) speech will be scheduled for delivery.
+When your membership has been confirmed, your name will be placed on the club's forward speaking programme and your Icebreaker speech will be scheduled for delivery.
 This usually happens within a month of joining the club or at the next available opportunity.

 Resources for new members

-As a new member, you may be assigned a Mentor to help you get started.
+As a new member, you will have a Mentor to help you get started.
+This may be someone you choose, or someone who is assigned; in the short term, the Vice President of Education is the person to ask.
 You'll also have access to a wide range of Toastmasters resources, some of which you can purchase, and some may be available through your club.

-You can participate in speech contests (subject to eligibility), and attend Toastmasters Conferences, Conventions and Educational Workshops.
+You can participate in speech contests (subject to eligibility), and attend Toastmasters Conferences, Training Sessions, and Educational Workshops.
 Check our Events section for details of the current activities.

-You'll receive "The Toastmaster" magazine delivered to your letterbox every month from Toastmasters International.
+You'll receive "The Toastmaster" magazine every month from Toastmasters International.
 This magazine is crammed full of interesting articles and news about Toastmasters all over the world.

 Links to More Resources